JoshuaMularczyk/Solar-Powered-Smartphone-Battery-Charger/README.md

 This is the most updated KiCad schematic for my circuit design.
 I used the Texas Instrument [Webench Power Designer](https://www.ti.com/design-resources/design-tools-simulation/webench-power-designer.html) to generate this step-down circuit.
 I used the majority of the components specified by the power designer with the exception of some values.
 These can be found in the [BOM](https://github.com/JoshuaMularczyk/Solar-Smartphone-Charger/tree/main/BOMs) I specified a 5V minimum as well as a 12V maximum based on what would most likely be coming out of the solar panel.
 I also specified 1A for my maximum output current and 5V for my output voltage.

-### Note on the voltages of the USB
+### Voltage Dividers for USB

 <img width="231" alt="volatgefix2" src="https://user-images.githubusercontent.com/103919092/171946973-5ae8239b-4c4a-4da7-a379-1b64c578ddf0.PNG"><img width="638" alt="applereq" src="https://user-images.githubusercontent.com/103919092/171945713-fd5c0198-309d-4787-8156-a73bbe2ed5c6.PNG">

-This was the added circuitry talked about in the testing section.
-For the pcb that we printed, we had to make this manually with through hole resistors and soldered it to the underside of the board. *Note since we are using 1A the Vbus pin needs 5V, the D- pin needs 2V, and the D+ pin needs 2.7V* This can be found in the following websites: [Pinout for USB](http://static.righto.com/files/charger-schematic.pdf) and [Values based on different Ampheres](https://kb.plugable.com/usb-hubs-cables-switches/usb-device-charging).
+The voltages that needed to be applied to the Vbus, D+, and D- pin were found in the following websites: [Pinout for USB](http://static.righto.com/files/charger-schematic.pdf) and [Values based on different Ampheres](https://kb.plugable.com/usb-hubs-cables-switches/usb-device-charging). *Note since we are using 1A the Vbus pin needs 5V, the D- pin needs 2V, and the D+ pin needs 2.7V*
 ## Rev 7 Simulation
 I simulated our circuit in LTSpice